 An introduction to green tea – what’s all the fuss?

 Green tea originated in parts of Indian and China which are well known as some of the healthiest cultures in the world.
 It is a staple of their diet and they drink it happily on a daily basis.
-In more recent years especially, this hearty brew has become more prominent in Western cultures – specifically amongst the more health conscious of us!
+In more recent years especially, this hearty brew has become more prominent in Western cultures – specifically amongst the more health-conscious of us!

-Now, as part of a normal healthy regime fine, green tea may be all well and good but actually, could stocking up as result of some of the questionable health claims out there be doing us more harm than good?
+Now, as part of a normal healthy regime fine, green tea may be all well and good but actually, could stocking up as a result of some of the questionable health claims out there be doing us more harm than good?
 Here I run through all you need to know and give my approach for including green tea in your diet going forward.

 What are some of the proposed health benefits of green tea?

-For one reason or another you may have heard that green tea is a wondrous ingredient and we should be including more of it in our diet.
-Here I run through some of the top claims, and help to determine how ‘healthy’ green tea really is.
+For one reason or another, you may have heard that green tea is a wondrous ingredient and we should be including more of it in our diet.
+Here I run through some of the top claims and help to determine how ‘healthy’ green tea really is.